praetorian-inc/praetorian-cli/praetorian_cli/plugins/README.md

 praetorian chariot list seeds --plugin example
 ```

-Here is a sample output of the example plugin script:
+Here is a sample output from the command:

 ```
 Entering the process() function.
 It received 4 positional arguments.
 Inspecting them: